 Be sure to establish and keep a good relationship with your doctor as you do not want him to stop picking up your calls.
 However, do call him if you are in urgent need of something such as your when your stitches start bleeding.
 This is something which you have to work out with your doctor.

 - How much pain can I expect?

-Pain tolerance varies from person to person and your doctor has to choose between short term pain or risk not curing the disease.
+Pain tolerance varies from person to person and your doctor has to choose between short-term pain or risk of not curing the disease.
 Make sure your doctor knows how much pain you can tolerate so that he will be able to take appropriate steps to cure the disease.